Mountain Lyon Cafe in Silverthorne will migrate a few blocks this fall

 The Mountain Lyon Café, a supremely popular and oftentimes packed restaurant in Silverthorne, has found its new den.

-A staple of Summit County's breakfast and lunch service for well over two decades now, the café will continue as it has.
-The only difference is come fall the café will be at 122 10th St., down the road from its current location of 381 Blue River Parkway, according to the longtime owner, Rob Lyon.
+A staple of Summit County's breakfast and lunch service for well over two decades, the café will continue as it has.
+The only difference is come fall the café will be at 122 10th St., down the road from its current location of 381 Blue River Parkway, according to longtime owner Rob Lyon.

-With the move, the Mountain Lyon Café will take control of the building that's housed the Nepal Restaurant.
-It's right across the street from Grease Monkey and in front of Silverthorne Power Sports.
+With the move, the Mountain Lyon Café will take control of the building that has housed the Nepal Restaurant across the street from Grease Monkey and in front of Silverthorne Power Sports.

 Speaking to nearby businesses, Lyon knows he's not the only one "psyched" to see the Mountain Lyon Café migrate a few blocks north.